L-Pipo/focus-on/README.md

 ## General info

-### Focus:ON is a productivity app that helps to focus on daily tasks.
-The app has two views:
+### Focus:ON is a productivity app that helps to focus on daily tasks using the Pomodoro technique and a to do list.
+The app also provides an overview page where users can see how they performed in the past couple of days.

-1. An overview page where the user can see how many pomodoro sessions and tasks she completed on a given day.
-2. A current day view where the user can define tasks for the day and set a pomodoro tracker.

 ## Technologies

-1. React.js
+- React.js
-2. Node.js
+- Node.js
-3. Express.js
+- Express.js
-4. MySQL
+- MySQL
-5. Chakra UI
+- Chakra UI

 ## Setup